Sexual Orientation and Gender Identity Cards

-Instructions: All patients who choose prenatal screening services are given a test requisition form for blood collection.
+- All patients who choose prenatal screening services are given a test requisition form (TRF) for blood collection.

-- Clinician tears off the SOGI card from the TRF and hand it to the patient.
-The card must be removed in order to access the TRF form.
+- The prenatal care provider tears off the SOGI card from the TRF and hands it to the patient.
+The card must be removed in order to access the TRF.

-- Do not write or apply any patient information on the card, such as name, address or other identifiable information.
+- The prenatal care provider should not write on or apply any patient information to the card, such as name, address, or other identifiable information.

-- The patient is informed to complete the postage-paid card and drop it off in any USPS mailbox.
+- The prenatal care provider should inform the patient that they may complete the postage-paid card and drop it off in any USPS mailbox.

-- Cards should only be submitted once per pregnancy.
-(Patients with first and second trimester integrated results should only send one card despite receiving 2 SOGI cards in their pregnancy.
+- Patients only need to submit a card once per pregnancy.
+Patients with first and second trimester integrated results should only send one card despite receiving two SOGI cards in their pregnancy.